 By doing these things we can limit our health risks.
 The same goes for our financial health and money management activities.

 Therefore, it is important to know the causes of financial problems.
-By learning the causes of financial problems, you can engage in the right activities.
+By learning the causes of financial problems, you can engage in the right money-related activities for your situation.
 And avoid financial problems in the first place.

 What If You Get In Financial Trouble Anyway?

 Let’s take the analogy about our health and our finances 1 step further…

 It is almost a certainty that each of us will have a health problem at some point in our lives.